kawalcovid19/wargabantuwarga.com/CONTRIBUTING.md

 How to find issues with `good-first-issue` label:

 1. The easiest way is to go into the `github.com/<owner>/<repository>/contribute` link.
 In this case, you can go into [this link](https://github.com/kawalcovid19/wargabantuwarga.com/contribute).
 That link will list all of the issues with the `good-first-issue` label.
-2. Or another way is to head over into the [Issues](https://github.com/kawalcovid19/wargabantuwarga.com/issues) section of the repository, then click the Labels section beside Milestones.
+2. Another way is to head over into the [Issues](https://github.com/kawalcovid19/wargabantuwarga.com/issues) section of the repository, then click the Labels section beside Milestones.
 There you can see a lot of labels for the issues in the repository.
-Then find and click the `good-first-issue` label.
+Then find and click the `good first issue` label.

 ### Start working on issues